Ngozi89/py_games/README.md

 ### Gameplay

 First, the player is asked if he or she wants to play giving option to play or quit.
-If play choses "y" the game rules will display but if the player input is not "y", the game ends.
-If player input is y and the game rules is displayed, the player is asked to type ok if he or want to go ahead to play the game after reading the rules.
-If the player input is not "ok", the game end but if the player input is "ok" indicating interest in playing the game, the player is asked to enter his or her name.
+If play choses "y" the game rules will be displayed but if the player input is not "y", the game ends.
+If player input is y and the game rules is displayed, the player is asked to type ok if he want to go ahead to play the game after reading the rules.
+If the player input is not "ok", the game end but if the player input is "ok" indicating interest in playing the game, the player is asked to enter his name.
 This allows the computer to address the player directly.
-When the game has started, the player chooses from the options of (Fire, Wave, Fish, Boat, or Grass).
+When the game has started, the player chooses from the options of (Rock, Paper, Scissors, Lizard, or Spock).
 At the same time, the computer also selects its object using a random function.

 Here are the criteria according to which the computer chooses:<br>
-If player choice is fire and computer choice is 1 which is fire, then it's a tie Fire burns grass <br>
+If player choice is rock and computer choice is 1 which is fire, then it's a tie Scissors cuts Paper <br>
-Wave quench fire <br>
-Fire roast fish<br>
-Boat caught fish <br>
-Grass cover boat <br>
+Paper covers Rock <br>
+Rock crushes Lizard <br>
+Lizard poisons Spock <br>
+Spock smashes Scissors <br>
+Scissors decapitates Lizard <br>
+Lizard eats Paper <br>
+Paper disproves Spock <br>
+Spock vaporises Rock <br>
+Rock crushes Scissors <br>

 The player can play as often as he likes.
 And It is possible to quit the game after each round.